 Are travel bags water-resistant?

-There are not many water-resistant travel bags on the market.
-Since their primary function is to give your golf bag protection during travel, there won’t be too many opportunities where your golf bag is exposed to moisture.
+There are not many water-resistant golf travel bags on the market.
+Since their primary function is to give your bag protection during travel, there won’t be too many opportunities where your golf travel bag is exposed to moisture.

 Most hard shell cases will claim to be moisture resistant due to the locking mechanism that seals out dirt or any water from getting into the case.